 To be frank, do not make this investment a very big deal of your life.
 The investment amount is too small to hurt you financially.
 Even if you lose 50% of your investment amount, you won’t go broke.

-Don’t worry too much thinking what if the stock price goes down.
+Don’t worry too much thinking about what if the stock price goes down.
 IT’S NOT A BIG DEAL!

 Here your motive should be to learn, not to earn.
 If you are able to learn today, you can make tons of money in future.
-However, if you want to ‘save’ Rs 1,000 today and are not willing to take any risk, you might save this 1,000 rupee, but miss opportunities to earn lakhs in future.
+However, if you want to ‘save’ Rs 1,000 today and are not willing to take any risk, you might save this 1,000 rupee, but miss opportunities to earn lakhs in the future.

 Stay calm and enjoy the ride.

 Penny stocks are those stocks which trade at a very low market price (less than Rs 10) and have a very low market capitalization (typically under 100 crores) are called penny stocks in Indian stock market.